guychauliac/javaa.org/_posts/2023-05-14-jekyll-gdpr.markdown

 ## Asking for user consent

-For a website asking user consent involves informing the user about the usage of private data and asking him to consent for each type of private data that is being collected.
+Asking user consent involves also informing the user about the usage of private data and asking him to consent for each type of private data that is being collected.
 Only when the user gives his consent for a certain type of private data the corresponding script that collect and generate the private data and cookies can be activated.

 During my search for an easy way to build a cookie consent dialog I came across this [excellent github repo](https://github.com/orestbida/cookieconsent).